Historyline 1914–1918 – classic turn-based war strategy from World War I

 Movement and combat change significantly in winter missions.
 Adjust your plans accordingly.

-Combine Units Correctly
+Combine Units Properly

 It’s tempting to push forward quickly, but patience often wins battles.